-This is implied to be the fate of those who go all the way through the Stroggification process by a coroner examining one of the Strogg corpses, although eventually all higher brain function atrophies leaving an empty shell with no individual will left, up to that point though the victim is aware of his actions but unable to control them.
+This is implied to be the fate of those who go all the way through the Stroggification process by a coroner examining one of the Strogg corpses.
+Although eventually all higher brain functions atrophy leaving an empty shell with no individual will left, up to that point the victim is aware of his actions but unable to control them.

 It's also the fate of their human prisoners of war, as the Strogg have messed with them in such a fashion that they will be forever in utter agony, leaving you to kill them in order to release them from their torment.

 Anatomy Arsenal: Many of the Strogg have had their limbs replaced with assorted weaponry.

 Armored Coffins: The assault pods.
 How they are used?
 Take a few hundred of them, put a marine in each, seal the can, and let them swarm the enemy's base or planet, hoping that at least a few will survive the anti-aircraft fire.
 The whole thing is aptly named "Operation Overlord" at the end of the Strogg War.

 Artifact Title: Quake II (which still doesn't refer to anything named Quake) and The Reckoning.